Tuesday dining on Key Biscayne

 Today’s menu.

-Main Dishes: Beef Brisket / Chicken Milanesa / Shrimp / Pasta with Meatballs
+Main Dishes: Steak & Onions / Chicken Palmito / Shrimp & Calamari / Pasta Vodka with Salmon

 The Golden-Hog has a complete line of specialty groceries for delivery.